bowman2001/perplexdoc/content/doc/basic/image/syntax/index.md

 ### Passing extra parameters

 CommonMark can’t handle more image parameters than the ones mentioned above.
 To generate a caption etc., the theme offers additional parameters.
-All of them are possible **resource parameters** in the front-matter.
+All of them are possible **resource parameters** in the front matter.
 A few image layout parameters may also be added directly to the Markdown content by adding **in-place parameters** to the image name.

 #### Resource meta-data {#meta-data}